UNIT 14

 Transfers: Sometimes goods are bought from the person who is also a customer to the business.
 In such a situation, his personal account will appear in both the Debtors Ledger and the Creditors Ledger.
 The settlement of such accounts is made by paying or receiving the net amount.
 Hence, it becomes necessary to transfer his account from the ledger where it shows a lower balance to the other where his account shows a higher balance.
 For example, Ganesh's personal account in Debtors Ledger shows a debit balance of Rs.
 10,800 and his personal account in Creditors Ledger shows a credit balance of Rs.
 1,000.
 In such a situation, the credit balance of Rs.
 1,000 in Ganesh's Account will be transferred from Creditors Ledger to his account in Debtors Ledger.
 Such transfer should also be recorded in the Adjustment Accounts.
 Whether the transfer takes place from creditors Ledger to Debtors Ledger or from Debtors Ledger to Creditors Ledger, it shall be reflected in various Adjustment Accounts as follows:

-In Debtors Ledger Adjustment Account Credit side
+Debtors Ledger Adjustment Account Credit

-In Creditors Ledger Adjustment Account Credit side
+Creditors Ledger Adjustment Account Credit

-In General Ledger Adjustment Account in Debtors Ledger Debit side
+General Ledger Adjustment Account in Debtors Ledger Debit side

 In General Ledger Adjustment Account in Creditors Ledger Credit side